andrasq/node-qconfig/Readme.md

 * can locate config directory along filepath, does not require the current working directory to be set
 * supports different configurations for multiple apps all started from the same directory
 * specify environment with NODE_ENV or opts.env
-* specify configuration directory to use with NODE_CONFIG_DIR or opts.
+* specify configuration directory to use with NODE_CONFIG_DIR or opts.configDirectory
 * can read additional project-specific opts settings from `config/qconfig.conf.js`